jhonnyLeandro/UI-Test-Automation-Framework/README.md

  ## Test Automation Project for Web and Mobile using WebdriverIO

- The objective of this project is to have a base project to automate test in web and mobile apps using webdriverIO,Cucumber,Selenium    Standalone and appium.
+ The objective of this project is to have a base structure and dependencies to automate ui test in web and mobile apps using webdriverIO,  Cucumber, Selenium Standalone and Appium.

  ## Initial Configuration